elucian/bee/syntax/structure.md

 A _driver_ can read configuration file, define system constants, system variables, application menus, database connections and such.
 It is the application entry point.
 A driver can be terminated early using keywords: _halt_, or _fail_.
 Normally a driver file is ending with keyword: _over_ followed by a dot.

 ### Aspects
 An application architect can separate system concerns in multiple _aspects_.
 One aspect is a module located in _"src"_ folder.
-A driver can load the aspect and use its public members.
-Also an aspect can be executed multiple times.
+A driver can load an aspect only once, then it can use any of its public members on demand.

-**execution**
-Aspects should be executed in a trial block.
-If one aspect fail the application should analyze the #error and resume or abort the trial block.
-To execute one aspect you use keyword: _play_.
-Aspect output can be captured using operator "+>".

 **notes:**
-* One aspect can accept input data;
-* One aspect can produce output data;
+* At least one aspect member must be public;
-* Usually aspect have rogue statements;
+* An aspect do not have rogue statements;
-* Usually aspect members are private;
+* If aspect has rogue statements these are executed only once, when the aspect is loaded first time;
+* Aspect variables have one single value shared in application context.

 ### Components
 Components are reusable modules organized in libraries.
 A library in a sub-folder stored in _"lib"_ folder.
-A component contains public members.
 One module can _load_ from a library one or more components.
-A component usually do not have rogue statements therefore you can not _play_ a component.
+From each component we can use one or more public members using scope qualifier.

 **notes:**
 * A component must have public members;
 * A component does not have rogue statements;
-* A component does not have parameters;
-* A component does not produce results;

 ## Declaration